Complete Guide to Summer Wedding Flowers

 Summer Wedding Decorations With Flowers

-Of course, including summer flowers into your big day is obvious when it comes to centerpieces, bouquets, and boutonnieres.
+Of course, incorporating summer flowers into your big day is a natural choice for centerpieces, bouquets, and boutonnieres.
 However, there are some out-of-the-box and more unique applications where flowers can take center stage.
-If you want creative ideas, here are a few of our favorites.
+If you’re looking for creative ideas, here are a few of our favorites.

 1. Have your florist make wearable floral accessories.

 Yes, we’ve all seen the flower crown, which is beautiful for a boho wedding.
 However, there are other ways to wear blooms on your big day.
-Talk to your floral designer about creating a necklace, ring, or hairpiece using flowers that coordinate with your bouquets.
+Consult your floral designer about creating a necklace, ring, or hairpiece that incorporates flowers matching your bouquets.
 Doing so is a fabulous way to add an element of the unexpected.

 2. Tuck blossoms into your place settings.